 This opinion is based on an active membership of nearly

-thirty years and as a result of an opportunity of studying at first hand every locality of the Order except the Pacific Coast.
+thirty years and as a result of an opportunity of studying at thirty years and as it of the Order except the Pacific Coast.

 TOTALS FOR THE YEARS 1916 AND 1917.